HSBC Bank USA

 HSBC Bank USA, National Association, an American subsidiary of the British banking group HSBC, is a bank with its operational head office in New York City and its nominal head office in Tysons, Virginia (as designated on its charter).
 HSBC Bank USA, N.A. is a national bank chartered under the National Bank Act, and thus is regulated by the Office of the Comptroller of the Currency (OCC), a part of the U.S. Department of the Treasury.

 Although this company was established in 1850 as Marine Midland Bank, its presence dates to 1865 when HSBC entered into the American market by opening an office in San Francisco before becoming a branch in 1875.
 Through multiple expansions nationwide and the full acquisition of Marine Midland in 1987, the company adopted its current HSBC USA name in 1999.

-The company has 22 branch locations, down from the previous 148 before divesting its retail banking business to Citizens Financial Group, Cathay Bank and KeyBank in 2021.
+In 2021, HSBC announced its exit from most U.S. mass-market retail banking operations as part of a broader strategic pivot toward wealth management, international banking, corporate banking, and institutional banking.
+Following the restructuring, the company retained approximately 22 International Wealth Centers and branch locations focused on internationally connected and high-net-worth clients.

+In 2024, HSBC USA relocated its U.S. headquarters from 452 Fifth Avenue to The Spiral in Hudson Yards.